The Key to a Perfect Pasta Marriage

 In almost every region of Italy, pasta is considered more than just food; pasta is art, ritual, culture, and history all rolled into one.
 The popular myth that Marco Polo, a Venetian merchant, brought pasta back to Italy from his travels to China is not true.
 There is now evidence which shows that pasta existed in Italy as early as 1279, long before Marco Polo returned from his travels along the Silk Road.

 Although “fresh” pasta was where it all started, by the early 1300’s Italians started making dried pasta, and it quickly became the preferred form; commercially-produced, “factory” dried pasta was favored for its longer shelf life, easy storage and transport.
-Soon after dried pasta made its début, it began traveling around the world as traders and explorers brought pasta along on their ships as they set-forth to discover the New World.
+Soon after dried pasta made its début, it began traveling around the world as traders and explorers brought pasta along on their ships as they set-forth to discover the New World - after all, Italians were not going to leave home without their beloved pasta.
 In fact, today you will often hear famous chefs and cookbook authors, like Marcella Hazan, say that when you cook dried pasta, you must make sure your cooking water is “as salty as the sea”.
 (In Marcella's case, she recommends at least 2 tablspoons of salt per 4-5 quarts of pasta.)
 I would guess that, traditionally, the cooking water on those long voyages was, in fact, “sea water” - after all, why would you waste precious drinking water to cook pasta?

 By the time the explorers embarked, different shapes of pasta started to appear, along with new technologies that made making and drying pasta much easier.
 It was these innovations that boosted pasta consumption in Italy, and ultimately lead to pasta becoming a key part of the daily Italian (and non-Italian) diet around the world.